petter-holmberg/elements/README.md

 ## Positions

+Positions are types representing a point in a space, such as a number in a numeric type or a memory address to an element in a data structure.
+When defined, positions have successors and predecessors that can be accessed with the functions `increment` and `decrement`.
+The point value the position refers to can often be accessed via the position with the functions `load` and `store`.

+### Linear traversal

+`Position` describes a `Movable` object representing a point in a space, with a function `increment` that moves it to the next point.
+Points are not necessarily visitable more than once.

+`Forward_position` describes a `Regular` `Position` type where points may be visited multiple times.

+`Bidirectional_position` describes a `Forward_position` type with a function `decrement` that moves it to the previous point.

 ### Access

 `Loadable` describes a type with a function `load` that returns a constant reference to its held object.
 For an object that represents the position of another object, `load` returns a reference to the other object.
 For other objects, load returns a reference to the object itself.